mhagstrand/slate/source/includes/_api_legacy_basic_auth.md

-Private apps require the manual creation of an API token for each store, and are most useful for custom integrations for a single Bigcommerce store.
+Basic-Auth (or "Private") apps require the manual creation of an API token for each store.
+They are most useful for custom integrations for a single BigCommerce store.
 They use HTTP Basic Authentication, and communicate directly with the store's API endpoints.

 <aside class="warning">
 <span class="aside-warning-hd">Limited Support for Basic Auth </span><br><br>
+BigCommerce is gradually deprecating Basic Authentication.
+Apps must use <a href="#building-oauth-apps">OAuth</a> to access our v3 API.
-Not all features of the Stores API are available to apps using Basic Authentication.
-For example, the Webhooks resource requires OAuth.
+Even within the v2 API, apps relying on Basic Authentication cannot access some features: For example, the Webhooks resource requires OAuth.
 </aside>